dzmitry-duboyski/kris-leading/README.md

 Landing page for my friend.
 One evening when I was walking with my friend, she said that she did not have enough money.
-As a joke, she skalaz about finding a rich guy.
+As a joke, she said about finding a rich guy.
 A rich guy would solve her problems with a lack of finance.
 I developed this idea and suggested making a website for her that would help her with search.
 We discussed the details and later I started to implement.